hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 ```

 The split logic is located in the `PlanCreateVisitor` class.
 The result is the `Plan` object, that doesn't depend
-on the Apache Calcite, and could be sent to other nodes for execution.
+on Apache Calcite, and can be sent to other nodes for execution.

 [1]: https://dl.acm.org/doi/10.1145/38713.38734 "The EXODUS optimizer generator"
 [2]: https://dl.acm.org/doi/10.5555/645478.757691 "The Volcano Optimizer Generator: Extensibility and Efficient Search"